Creating & Managing Filters

 • Limit Group Size: The 'Limit group size' option limits results to only the groups that have less than, greater than, or within a certain number of matching records.
 This is useful when the filter returns results with a large group of records and the desire is to focus on smaller groups.
 For example, view only smaller groups that contain only 2 or 3 matches vs. larger groups with more than 3 matches.

 • Add Group Rule: Further narrow down group results by adding a group rule.
 Specify a field within Salesforce and set a rule for that field.
-With this scope, specify criteria to only see records where at least one record in the group meets a certain criterion, whereas Step 3 requires all records meet the criteria.
+With this scope, specify criteria to only see records where at least one record or only one record in the group meets a certain criterion, whereas Step 3 requires all records meet the criteria.

 filter step 4